nkennedyGit/NKennedyViews/README.md

 # NKennedyViews
-UI view modules to be used for person hobby aps.
+UI view modules to be used for person hobby apps.